Letter from the President

 On behalf of our entire community, welcome to St. Anselm’s Abbey School.
 Thank you for taking the time to visit us online.
 While you are here, I hope you will explore our rigorous academic offerings, learn more about our outstanding students and faculty, and come away with a sense of the Pax in Sapientia—Peace in Understanding, the school's motto—that we strive to instill in each of our students.

-More than 70 years after the first students enrolled here, we are still committed to the classical view that the essential discipline in a school is that imposed by a demanding and enriching curriculum, focused on a balanced and thorough exposure to the major academic disciplines.
-Over the years, our curriculum has been greatly expanded to meet the diverse needs and interests of our student body in a very challenging educational program designed for students of above-average abilities.
+Founded in 1942, we remain committed to the traditional view that the essential discipline in a school is imposed by a demanding and enriching curriculum, focused on a balanced and thorough exposure to the major academic disciplines.
+Over these past 75 years, our curriculum has been greatly expanded to offer more science, technology, language, music, and fine arts to meet the diverse needs and interests of our student body.
+Yet we still have a very challenging educational program designed for students of above-average abilities.

-St. Anselm’s gives academically gifted young men a rigorous classical education in the sacred space of a Benedictine monastery school.
-Our aim is to educate our students to become moral persons, intellectually and spiritually prepared for life in the twenty-first century.
+St. Anselm’s Abbey School gives academically gifted young men a rigorous classical education in the sacred space of a Benedictine monastery.
+Our aim is to educate our students to become moral persons, intellectually and spiritually prepared for life in an ever-changing world.

 Once again, thank you for taking the time to visit our website.
 I hope to see you here at our campus sometime soon.